 The per capita income in Hillsboro in 2018 was $36,395, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,580 for a family of four.
 However, Hillsboro contains both very wealthy and poor people as well.

 The most common language spoken in Hillsboro is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.